 Excellence in Patient Care

-Division faculty provides teaching, outpatient care, and consultation through sections at UTSW and Texas Scottish Rite Hospital for Children in six specialized clinics, with the development of a seventh UTSW Developmental-Behavioral Pediatrics Clinic underway.
+Division faculty provide teaching, outpatient care, and consultation through sections at UTSW/Children's Health and Texas Scottish Rite Hospital for Children (TSRH) in six specialized clinics, with the development of a seventh UT Southwestern and Children's Health Developmental-Behavioral Pediatrics Clinic underway.

 - Developmental-Behavioral Pediatrics Clinic